pharo-spec/smalltodo-example/SmallTODO-Tutorial-1.md

 Note that an application is not a visual element, it manages the application and information that may be displayed visually such as icons.

 You will also need your main window, a TODO list.
-In Spec2, all components you create inherits from a single root base class: `SpPresenter`.
+In Spec2, all components that you create inherit (directly or indirectly) from a single root base class: `SpPresenter`.
 A _presenter_ is how you expose (present) your data to the user.

+We create a presenter, named `TODOListPresenter` to hold a list of todo items.

 ```Smalltalk
 SpPresenter subclass: #TODOListPresenter